seanathan3/CapyBaby/README.md

 # CapyBaby

-CapyBaby is a survival game where the player has to stay alive on a raft as long as possible.
+CapyBaby is a survival game where the player has to stay alive on a raft for as long as possible.
 The raft is set up as a 7x7 grid, and at set increments, random tiles will shake.
-The player will then have to get to a non-shaking square fast enough before the tile drops.
+The player will then have to get to a non-shaking tile before the tiles drop.
 As the game progresses, the amount of tiles that fall increases until only one tile remains.
-Each time a player survives a wave of tiles falling, 100 points is added to his/her score.
+Each time a player survives a wave of tiles falling, 100 points is added to their score.

 ***
-## Functionality & MVP
+## Functionality

-In CapyBaby, users will be able to:

- - Move the player in cardinal directions using keyboard arrow keys
- - See which tiles will be falling with a flashing animation
- - Fall into the water if they don't get onto a safe tile in time
- - Check their score in the corner of the screen

-In addition, this project will include:

- - A pop up instruction menu on the landing page
- - Fruit spawning on the raft for the player to collect and score extra points
+### Start:
+Upon pressing start, CapyBaby will fall onto the raft and lay down for a brief moment before standing back up.
+Simultaneously, a '3-2-1' countdown will appear on the raft.
+This functionality was build by setting SetTimeout booleans that become 'true' as the numbers should be displayed.

+ - insert picture & code

+### Game Loop:
+When the game starts, the tiles will flash, drop, and reset at set intervals.
+This logic was built in a SetInterval method, where the modulo operator indicated if the iteration should flash tiles, drop tiles, or reset tiles.
+The difficulty increases over time according to a dynamic 'dropSquares' method in the Raft class.

+ - insert picture & code

+### Player Movement:
+Player movement is determined by linking x and y velocity to document event listeners.
+The current velocity determines the direction the player is facing.
+Animation of the directions was accomplished by ripping a sprite sheet and cycling through 5 images every 6 frames.

+ - insert picture & code

+### Instructions:
+An instructions menu is available in the page header as a modal element.
+Upon clicking the 'instructions' button, the screen darkens and the user can see the instructions in the center of the screen.

+ - insert picture & code

 ***
 ## Wireframe